martineghiazaryan/daily_reminder_bot/README.md

-Here’s a **README.md** file for your Telegram Daily Planner Bot repository:

----

 ### **📌 Telegram Daily Planner Bot**
 A **personal Telegram bot** that helps you **schedule tasks, send reminders, and track progress**.
 The bot can also send **voice reminders** using **Google Text-to-Speech (gTTS)**.